amab8901/printc/README.md

     }
 }
 ```
 In an attempt to understand the code, you may try to play around with it for educational purposes.
 As discussed previously, `println!` and `dbg!` are the best options offered by the Standard Library.
-In both cases, I modified only the `main` function as follows:
+Let's see how it works out for each of them:

 ### `println!` approach
 Messy input: